pedroanisio/proxmox-homelab/README.md

 * Automatically finds `/dev/disk/by-id` Paths, Prioritizing WWN Identifiers when available
 * Prevents SCSI Index conflicts by checking your VM’s Current Configuration and Assigning the next available `scsiX` Parameter
-* Outputs the Final Commands you can run directly or use in your Automation Scripts
+* Outputs the Final Commands you can Run directly or use in your Automation Scripts

 ### Requirements:

-* Must Run on a Proxmox Host with 'qm' and 'zpool' Commands available
+* Must Run on a Proxmox Host with `qm` and `zpool` Commands available

 * Python 3.x

-* Sufficient Privileges to run 'lsblk', 'zpool', and 'qm' commands
+* Sufficient Privileges to run `lsblk`, `zpool`, and `qm` Commands

 **NOTE:**

-* This script does not Automatically Apply Changes; it only Generates the necessary Commands.
+* This Script does not Automatically Apply Changes; it only Generates the necessary Commands.

 * **Use at Your Own Risk** - Users should Carefully Review the Output before Running the Commands.